 Have you ever been shopping and out of the corner of your eye see something that you are immediately and compulsively desperate to have?
 This happened to me once with an Isabella Fiore purse.
 I was shopping for make up at Nordstrom and, as I short-cutted through accessories to the MAC counter, the purse caught my eye.
 It was marked down from $600 to $168 (which is my style).
 I never knew that I wanted a navy gingham purse with red and pink sequins flowers.
 Never knew.
 It was a fashion epiphany.
 I had to have that purse!
 Had to have it, so I bought it.
 That purse sits in my closet.
 I use it maybe once every three years.

 Recently I had an emotional epiphany that hit me in much the same way as the perfectly ridiculous purse.
-I thought I was fine.
+I have high anxiety, particularly high anxiety among big crowds, and super-amplified anxiety when I'm having a party with lots of people in my own house.
+So, we had a party.
+I thought I would be fine.
 I thought I was good.
 I thought I was "over" this particular issue in my life.
 And then, there it was, the issue, from out of nowhere, like that Isabella Fiore purse.
 It niggled me.
 This issue.
-I've tried not to think about it.
-I've tried to convince myself out of having it.
+I've tried to overcompensate for it, being more social instead of less.
+I've tried to intellectualize myself out of having the anxiety--- "everything is under control," I repeat like a mantra during parties.
 It hasn't worked.
 The issue, the emotions attached to the issue are drawing me in, compelling me to look at it, deal with it.

 An old friend once told me that if I didn't deal with my feelings directly, as they came, that they would eventually just come out sideways.
 Like when the coffee filter gets jammed with grounds and the coffee-ish water finds its way out anyway.
 It's messy and it's a pain in the ass, takes a good half hour to clean up the watery grounds and another ten minutes to remake the coffee.